Managing a SCORM activity

 Jumbled Sentence

-In a Jumbled Sentence activity, students must drag and drop words in sequence to create a sentence.
-Hints are available, but these may reduce the final score.
+In a Jumbled Sentence activity, students drag and drop words into sequence to form a sentence.
+Hints are available, but using them may reduce the final score.

 Jumbled Word

-Jumbled Word activity is like the Jumbled sentence activity, except that individual letters are dragged into order.
+Jumbled Word activity is like the Jumbled sentence activity, except that individual letters are dragged into the correct order.

 Ordering

-An Ordering activity involves the students in ordering a sequence of items contained in a drop-down list.
+An Ordering activity asks students to arrange a sequence of items, often selected from a drop-down list.

 Matching

-Matching activities involve dragging and dropping items from one side to the other to match words, sentences and pictures.
-Depending on the author of an activity, items can be dragged from the left or the right.
+Matching activities involve dragging and dropping items from one side to the other to match words, sentences or pictures.
+Depending on how the activity was created, items can be dragged from either the left or the right.
 Make sure that the students are aware of this before they attempt one of these.

 Listening

 Listening activities are an important part of the courseware.
-Ensure that the students understand how to use the player.
-It is extremely important that you try a listening activity in your lab before the students, to ensure that the plug-in functions for MP3 files.
+Ensure students understand how to use the audio player.
+It is very important to test a listening activity in your lab before students begin to ensure the audio player and any required plug-ins support MP3 playback.

 Resources